Birds of a Feather Hunt Better Together - Science Sushi

 They say that many hands make light work.
 Well, for African penguins, many beaks make for bountiful hunts, according to a new study in Royal Society Open Science.
 The results suggest that dwindling populations may have greater consequences than previously realized.

-African penguins (Spheniscus demersus), or as some call them “jackass” penguins for their donkey-like calls, are currently endangered.
+African penguins (Spheniscus demersus), or “jackass” penguins after their donkey-like calls, are currently endangered.
 Found only on the southern tip of Africa, populations of these flightless birds have dropped from an estimated 4 to 5 million in 1800 to a mere 50,000 or so animals today.
 Their situation is considered so dire that, if the penguins do not begin to rebound soon, it’s predicted they’ll go extinct in about a decade.

 The steep decline in numbers is thought to be tied to the availability of the penguins’ food—small, schooling fishes that hang out in the open ocean just offshore.
 The species they hunt, including sardines and anchovies, have suffered as well from extensive purse-seine fishing, and recent oceanographic changes have caused the fishes to move eastward and further from the hungry penguins.
-Understanding how these birds feed could reveal management options that would best help rectify the food situation, so South African scientists decided study the foraging habits of these diving birds with the hopes that it may provide the key to ensuring their continued survival.
+Understanding how these birds feed could reveal management options that would best help rectify the food situation, so South African scientists decided study the foraging habits of these diving birds in the hope that it may provide the key to ensuring their continued survival.

 African penguins group hunting